zaphB/paperman/README.md

 The entire configuration of paperman is stored in one config file.
 The location of this file depends on the operating system an can be printed with the `paperman config` command. `paperman config -o` can be used to open the config file in the editor `vim`, if vim is installed.

+## Optional dependencies

+If the [pyiso4](https://github.com/pierre-24/pyiso4) package is installed, paperman will suggest automatic abbreviation if encountering a new journal for the first time.

 # Usage

 All functionality is available through the `paperman` shell command, which has a number of subcommands.
 Use `paperman --help` or `paperman <subcommand> --help` for instructions on how to use possible options and parameters.